Norman-Zvenyika/Hotel-California-Reservation-System/README.md

                   - If the difference is positive, the customer needs to pay an additional amount, which will be displayed to the user.
                   - If the difference is negative, the customer will get a refund, which will be displayed to the user.
                - The program will then update the reservation record and the payment record of the customer accordingly.
+               - Unfortunately, the dates of reservation cannot be changed according to the implementation of this project.
             - The room status of the specific room is then changed to "Occupied."

       #### B. Check-Out